learnk8s/learnk8s.io/src/bsk201910/autoscaling.md

 > The request rate is a custom metric associated with a Kubernetes object (Pods), so it must be exposed through the Custom Metrics API.

-Here's the sequence of steps to reach your goal:
+Here's a sequence of steps to reach your goal:

 1. [Instrument](https://prometheus.io/docs/practices/instrumentation/) your app to expose the total number of received requests as a Prometheus metric
 1. Install Prometheus and configure it to collect this metric from all the Pods of your app